Admission & Retention Requirements

 - Attend all required and announced semester seminars & Athletic Training meetings

-- Maintain a minimum cumulative GPA of 2.75
+- Maintain a minimum cumulative, overall GPA of 2.75

-- Maintain a minimum GPA of 3.00 in athletic training courses with grade no lower than C-:
+- Maintain a minimum GPA of 3.00 in the following Athletic Training courses with grade no lower than C-:

 - Completion of basic & applied science courses with no grade lower than C-: